hoanthan/emvc/README.md

 #### @Controller

-- Defines a controller (as the `M` in `MVC` model) with a root path to access its actions.
+- Defines a controller (as the `C` in `MVC` model) with a root path to access its actions.
 This root path will be combined with actions' route to define their full routes.
 For example, User Controller with `/users` as its root path, it has `getAll` method which lists all users.
 This action is registered with `@Get({ path: '/' })`.
 When you run the application, the list all users API will be served at `{domain}/users`.

 Parameters
 | Parameter | Required | Default |